vascospereira/Distributed-Backup-Service/README.md

 ## To COMPILE in UNIX: ##

- * using a terminal, navigate to the project's root folder (SDIS-01)
+ * using a terminal, navigate to the project's root folder
  * cd to "scripts" subfolder and enter "chmod 755 compile.sh"
  * followed by "./compile.sh"

 ## To COMPILE in WINDOWS: ##

- * through Command Prompt, navigate to root project Folder (SDIS-01)
+ * through Command Prompt, navigate to root project folder
  * cd to "scripts" subfolder and enter "compile.bat"

 ## To START a Peer in UNIX: ##